NinjolasNJM/pixel-papercraft-generator-builder/README.md

 ### Providing instructions or comments

-You can provide some text instructions and comments with your inputs using `Generator.defineText()`.
+You can provide some text instructions and/or comments with your inputs using `Generator.defineText()`.

 ```res
 Generator.defineText("Click body parts to change the texture.")